 No Maintenance and Repair Expenses

 Renters are not responsible for any home maintenance or repair costs.
-If there are plumbing problems, a leak in the roof, or a window damaged by wind, the homeowner or landlord must fix it.
+If there are plumbing problems, a leak in the roof, or a window is damaged by wind, the homeowner or landlord must repair it.
 Renters or tenants, however, are expected to keep a home clean and usually cut the grass if there is a yard.

-Money Channeled into Other Investments
+Money Can Be Channeled Into Other Investments

-At a time when the value of real estate isn't increasing very much, renters can use their extra savings for investments in the stock or bond market.
+At a time when the value of the real estate isn't increasing very much, renters can use their extra savings for investments in the stock or bond market.

-Relative Ease in Relocating
+Relative Ease of Relocating